cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

     SmemCopyAtomO{}, GmemLayout{}, Layout<Shape<_1, _8>>{});
 ```

-Now, we can create our thread slice and partition our source and destination memory.
+Now we can create our thread slice and partition our source and destination memory.

 ```cpp
 // thread Output _ Output